 Jon is a graduate of Stanford University and Columbia Law School, where he was a Harlan Fiske Stone Scholar.
 He served as a Law Clerk to the Honorable Ronald L. Buckwalter of the U.S. District Court for the Eastern District of Pennsylvania.
 Jon is a frequent lecturer and has written articles for the New York Law Journal, the ABA Securities Litigation Journal, and other publications.

-Karen Bromberg is the chair of the firm’s Intellectual Property and Technology group.
+Karen Bromberg is the chair of the firm’s Intellectual Property and Technology group and leads the Global Privacy and Data Security practice.
 Her intellectual property practice focuses on litigation, counseling, and dispute resolution in all aspects of intellectual property, including patents, trademarks, trade dress, copyrights, unfair competition, trade secrets, and internet-related issues.
 She regularly negotiates and drafts license agreements for software and other IP assets as well as a variety of commercial agreements in support of her clients' technology transactions, including outsourcing agreements, cloud computing agreements, infrastructure agreements, distribution agreements, and partnership agreements.
 Karen also represents companies in connection with the due diligence review and evaluation of target companies’ intellectual property assets in connection with joint ventures, asset purchases, and mergers and acquisitions.